 Kynance Cove – is an extremely picturesque cove with white sand and turquoise water surrounded by serpentine cliffs and caves.
 It is owned by the National Trust and there is an extremely good café just above the beach.

-Lizard Village – Watch the Serpentine turners shaping this unique local stone into a variety of beautiful designs and visit the most southerly lighthouse in Britain.
+Lizard Village – Watch the Serpentine turners shaping this unique local stone into a variety of beautiful designs and visit the most southerly lighthouse in Britain – it’s fascinating!

 Minnack – Stunning natural open-air theatre built into a cliffside.
 Plays, musicals and opera.
 The season runs from May to September.

 Mullion – The largest village on the Peninsula.
-The pretty harbour at Mullion Cove is owned by the National Trust and fishing from the harbour wall is popular.
+The pretty harbour at Mullion Cove is owned by the National Trust.
 Mullion Island is a bird sanctuary for many unusual migrants.
 Mullion Gallery exhibits the work of over 80 local artists.
 Poldhu Cove - is an ideal and easily accessible family beach and Polurrian Cove is a popular spot for surfers.

 Poldark Mine – Select one of four underground tours to experience the working conditions of an 18th Century miner, see the equipment he used.